zeinab2022/data-mining/README.md

 # data-mining
-Data mining class project
+Data mining class project.
-Preprocessing on the dataset and merge two datasets a simple visualization on the dataset
+Preprocessing on the dataset and merge two datasets. a simple visualization on the dataset.